-Based on the 2021-2022 Mental Health Assistance Allocation Plan Outcome and Expenditures Report, Mater Academy Bay Middle Charter School will increase the number of students who receive mental screenings or assessments by 5% during the 2022-2023 school year.
+Based on the 2021-2022 Mental Health Assistance Allocation Plan Outcome and Expenditures Report, Mater Academy Charter High School will increase the number of students who receive mental screenings or assessments by 10% during the 2022-2023 school year.

-Based on the 2021-2022 Mental Health Assistance Allocation Plan Outcome and Expenditures Report, Mater Academy Bay Middle Charter School will increase the number of students who receive services or assistance by the school's guidance counselor.
+Based on the 2021-2022 Mental Health Assistance Allocation Plan Outcome and Expenditures Report, Mater Academy Charter High School will increase the number of students who receive services or assistance by the school's guidance counselor, Sabrina Dridi, by 10% during the 2022-2023 school year.